Vxrpenter/ItemForge/README.md

 # About

 ## What is ItemForge
-ItemForge is a complete overhaul of minecraft combat system.
-Or something like this, because rn this is still an Alpha.
-With this plugin I wanted to alter the way players fight, add some randomness and overall make combat more interesting.
+ItemForge is a complete overhaul of a minecraft combat system.
+Or something like this, because rn this is still an alpha version.
+With this plugin, I wanted to alter the way players fight, add some randomness and overall make combat more interesting.

 ## TODO LIST